robenkleene/design-references/adobe-illustrator.md

 To delete all swatches, use the swatches contextual menu "Select All Unused" and then type the delete key.

+## End Caps

+Open the "Appearance" panel and click on "Stroke".

+Or click on "Stroke" in the "Properties" panel with the object selected.

 ## Rounded Rectangles

 Turn on "View" -> "Show Corner Widget" then hover near a corner with the "Direct Selection Tool" (`A`), a circle should appear that can be dragged to change the corner radius.